ariellamorris2-cmd/GEOL0069-ML-Cambridge-LULC-Change/README.md

 reliable than per-epoch area totals
 - Water and wetland classes are underrepresented in the study area, leading to lower F1 scores for these classes across all models

+### Future Directions

+Incorporating Sentinel-1 coherence change detection alongside backscatter intensity could improve discrimination between construction phases and operational facilities.
+Expanding the temporal resolution from four epochs to annual composites would sharpen the change rate estimate and reduce attribution uncertainty.
+Testing transferability to other UK logistics and data centre clusters — Slough, Swindon, Milton Keynes — would validate whether the spectral signatures learned here generalise across similar built-up expansion patterns.
+Burn severity equivalents in this context would be quantitative impervious surface fraction mapping, enabling finer-grained assessment of ecological fragmentation.

+### Conclusion

+This study demonstrates that satellite ML pipelines can detect and quantify AI infrastructure expansion at landscape scale with sufficient accuracy for operational monitoring, while producing a carbon footprint negligible compared to the infrastructure being observed.
+All three classifiers achieved accuracies suitable for change detection applications, with the U-Net's spatial context modelling providing the most coherent class boundaries at field edges and building outlines.
+The central finding — 35.32 km² converted to built-up land in six years along a single transport corridor — offers a concrete, remotely sensed answer to the question of what the AI economy looks like from 786 kilometres above the Earth.
+The pipeline provides a replicable foundation for systematic, low-cost monitoring of technology infrastructure growth at a moment when that growth is accelerating faster than ground-based assessment can follow.

 ---